department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs/dbq-forms.md

 <span id="find"></a>
 ## Find VA DBQ forms by condition or symptom type

 To find the right DBQ form, click on the category below that best fits the type of condition or symptom you're claiming.
-Then download the specific form you need.
+Then click on the link to download the specific form you need.

 <ul class="usa-accordion">
 <li>